bamsrud01/Intro-to-React/README.md

   - March 2017

 ## 4. Learning React
-  - Built from following the Learning React course on Lynda
+  - Tutorial projects from the Learning React course on Lynda
   - June 2017